Temperature and Heat Transfer

 Discussion

 Conduction is caused by the random motion of atoms and molecules.
 As such, it is an ineffective mechanism for heat transport over macroscopic distances.
-Take, for example, the temperature on the Earth, which would be unbearably cold during the night and extremely hot during the day if heat transport in the atmosphere was to be only through conduction.
+Take, for example, the temperature on the Earth, which would be unbearably cold during the night and extremely hot during the day if heat transport in the atmosphere were to be only through conduction.
 In another example, car engines would overheat unless there was a more efficient way to remove excess heat from the pistons.

 Convection

 Convection is driven by the large-scale flow of matter.
 In the case of Earth, the atmospheric circulation is caused by the flow of hot air from the tropics to the poles, and the flow of cold air from the poles toward the tropics.
 (Note that Earth’s rotation causes the observed easterly flow of air in the northern hemisphere).
 Car engines are kept cool by the flow of water in the cooling system, with the water pump maintaining a flow of cool water to the pistons.
 The circulatory system in the body keeps the body cool in a similar way.
-When the body overheats, the blood vessels in the skin expand (dilate), which increases the blood flow to the skin where it can be cooled by sweating.
-These vessels become smaller when it is cold outside and larger when it is hot (so more fluid flows, and more energy is transferred).
+When the body overheats, the blood vessels in the skin expand (dilate), which increases the blood flow to the skin which can be cooled by sweating.
+These vessels become smaller when it is cold outside and larger when it is hot (so more fluid flows and more energy is transferred).
 The body also loses a significant fraction of its heat through the breathing process.

 Natural convection is driven by buoyant forces: hot air rises because density decreases as temperature increases.
 The pot of water on the stove in Figure 17.4 is heated in the same manner.
 The hotter water expands, it decreases in density and rises to transfer heat to other regions of the water, while colder water sinks to the bottom.
 Similarly, ocean currents and large-scale atmospheric circulation transfer energy from one part of the globe to another and are examples of natural convection.